khushboojoshi3/Videochat-application/README.md

 ***
 HTML, CSS, Bootstrap, JavaScript, Node.js, Express.js, socket.io, webRTC, Heroku

-# Steps for one to one video call
+# One to one video call
 ***
 1. Enter url for opening application on your system